hyperwallet/hyperwallet-ios-sdk/README.md

 Hyperwallet.shared.deactivateBankCard(transferMethodToken: "trm-12345", notes: "deactivate bank card", completion: { (result, error) in
     // Code to handle successful response or error
     // In case of successful creation, response (HyperwalletStatusTransition in this case) will contain information about the status transition
-    // In case of failure, error (ErrorType) will contain HyperwalletErrors containing information about what caused the failure of bank card deactivation
+    // In case of failure, error (HyperwalletErrorType) will contain HyperwalletErrors containing information about what caused the failure of bank card deactivation
 })
 ```